 There was a time that a former client of mine was asking to help replicate the success of traffic from a particular month.
 When I reviewed the data, it showed that they had a huge spike in traffic for almost an entire month.
 However, digging deeper the visits seemed too good to be true.
-They have very low bounce rate and average time spent on each page was very high.
+They have a very low bounce rate and the average time spent on each page was very high.
 On top of that, the conversion rate increased but was not proportionate to the increase in traffic.

-As it turns out, they had a third party consultant doing web development work on the website during that time and they forgot to filter out the traffic from their office which led to the spikes and the numbers.
+As it turns out, they had a third-party consultant doing web development work on the website during that time and they forgot to filter out the traffic from their office which led to the spikes and the numbers.
 The slight increase in conversions was them testing the site as well.

 In essence, internal traffic gives wrong data and it will lead to wrong assumptions and decisions.

 Most of the time websites use Google Analytics to monitor traffic.
 If that is the case, then filtering out internal traffic is quite simple by using IP addresses.